Urgent or Emergency Care?

 - If a change in diet doesn't help, you can add a stool softener.
 Must be over 1 year of age.

 - Use a stool softener (such as Miralax).
 It is available without a prescription.
-Give 1-3 teaspoons (5-15 ml) each day with dinner.
+Give 1-3 teaspoons (5-15 mL) powder each day with dinner.
+Mix the powder in 2 to 6 ounces (60-180 mL) of water.

 - Fiber products (such as Benefiber) are also helpful.
-Give 1 teaspoon (5 ml) twice a day.
+Give 1 teaspoon (5 mL) twice a day.
+Mix it in 2 ounces (60 mL) of water or fruit juice.

 - Stool softeners and fiber work 8-12 hours after they are given.